Tubular bridge: Conwy and Britannia Bridges

 The Conwy railway bridge carries the North Wales coast railway line across the River Conwy between Llandudno Junction and the town of Conwy.
-The wrought iron tubular bridge was built by Robert Stephenson to a design by William Fairbairn and is similar in construction to Stephenson's other famous tubular bridge, the Britannia Bridge across the Menai Strait.
-It was officially opened in 1849 but had been completed in 1848.
-Being the first tubular bridge to be built, the design needed much testing on prototypes to confirm that it would be capable of carrying heavy locomotives, the testing being performed by Fairbairn.
-The successful result enabled the much larger Britannia bridge to be built.
+The wrought-iron tubular bridge was built by Robert Stephenson to a design by William Fairbairn and is similar in construction to Stephenson's other famous tubular bridge, the Britannia Bridge across the Menai Strait.
+It was completed in 1848 and officially opened in 1849.
+Being the first tubular bridge to be built, the design needed much testing on prototypes to confirm that it would be capable of carrying heavy locomotives.
+The testing was performed by Fairbairn.
+The successful result enabled the much-larger Britannia Bridge to be built.
 The current Conwy bridge has been reinforced by extra columns under the bridge into the river but is otherwise virtually unchanged since it was built.

 Before the Britannia Bridge was constructed, Fairbairn conducted "the most celebrated of all engineering experiments on the grand scale", a series of experiments "of a gigantic character".
 One-sixth scale models, 78 ft long, were built at Fairbairn's Millwall Iron Works and tested with increasing loads.
 By this means, although at an experimental cost of thousands of pounds, the design of the cellular girder was refined until it could carry loads of 2.4 times the original capacity.
 The most significant finding was that of a thin section's susceptibility to buckling under compression loads and the cellular girder's resistance to this.
 Stephenson would build around a thousand other bridges using this cellular structure.
 The most impressive test was performed on-site at Conwy.
-The 1300 ton tubular girder, deflecting 8 inches under its own weight, was loaded with a further 300 tons and the deflection measured.
+The 1300-ton tubular girder, deflecting 8 in under its own weight, was loaded with a further 300 tons and the deflection measured.
 The effects of wind loading and asymmetric thermal expansion due to sunlight were also studied.

 Other bridges

 The unconventional nature of the tubular girder bridge was not widely accepted.
-John Fowler's 1847 tubular girder design for Torksey used tubes that were only 10 foot high and placed the railway deck between them, rather than inside.
-This is now considered as the first box girder bridge, rather than a pure tubular bridge.
+John Fowler's 1847 tubular girder design for Torksey used tubes that were only 10 ft high and placed the railway deck between them, rather than inside.
+This is now considered as the first box-girder bridge, rather than a pure tubular bridge.
 Despite this, it was initially rejected after completion by the Board of Trade’s inspector, Captain Lintorn Simmons, and the design was also criticized by the Institution of Civil Engineers.
 When the bridge was strengthened in 1897, this was done by added a central truss above the deck rather than by strengthening the box.